praekelt/seed-auth-api/docs/http_api.rst

 .. http:post:: /users/

     Create a new user.

+    Only admin users, and users with org:admin or user:create permissions can create new users.
+Only admin users are allowed to create other admin users.

     :<json str first_name: The (optional) first name of the user.
     :<json str last_name: The (optional) last name of the user.